5 fighting game guest characters weirder than Negan in Tekken 7

 Captain Planet in Cartoon Network: Punch Time Explosion

-Cartoon Network: Punch Time Explosion is a DS fighting game that takes plenty of inspiration from Super Smash Bros..
+Cartoon Network: Punch Time Explosion is a DS fighting game that takes plenty of inspiration from Super Smash Bros.
 Its roster features characters from Cartoon Network original cartoons like Johnny Bravo and Samurai Jack.
 And then Captain Planet shows up.

 Sure, Captain Planet is a cartoon character, but he debuted long before the formation of the network.
 As far as adding random, older cartoon stars go, I can’t think of a funnier inclusion than the star of pro-environmentalism show from the early ’90s.
 Honestly, this one is kind of more awesome than it is bizarre.